k1sul1/Raspberry-Pi-PHP-LED-controller/README.md

     ?>

-However, I've included a all-in-one package which requires nothing else but you setting up the RPi and connecting the LEDs correctly.
-It's even paired with a "remote" that you can access directly from your browser.
+However, I've included a all-in-one package which requires nothing but you setting up the RPi and connecting the LEDs correctly.
+It's even paired with a "remote" that you can access directly from your browser from other devices.

 <a name="whatsneeded"></a>
 What you will need: